-Wayne County Prosecutor's Office (Detroit), Michigan
+Wayne County Prosecutor's Office (Detroit), Michigan Population: 1.8 million; Number of Prosecutors: 200

 The defense counsel has an opportunity to make a presentation about the case and to participate throughout the investigation.
 The Wayne County Prosecutor's Office's CRU has adopted an open-file discovery approach except for documents containing potential safety concerns for witnesses, like the identity of confidential informants.
 The CRU attempts to review cases without asking petitioners to waive their attorney-client privilege, though on occasion, that request will be made.
 The CRU does request the petitioner's file, however, including all potentially inculpatory evidence.
 The CRU's director said: